 History of SACE

 The goals associated with "advancing Christian education" reflect the challenges of many historic settings.
-However, through the last century and a half of American history, the two central challenges associated with this advancement have been to inform Christian families about the value of a distinctively Christian education, and to convince the public that religious schools are a vital to the education of the American citizenry.
+However, through the last century and a half of American history, the two central challenges associated with this advancement have been to inform Christian families about the value of a distinctively Christian education, and to convince the public that religious schools are valuable - if not vital - to the education of the American citizenry.
 The history and name of SACE reflects aspects of this struggle that extend to early nineteenth century England.

 Nineteenth Century Society